MysteryPancake/Rule-Book/README.md

-# MysteryPancake's Rule Book
+# My Rule Book
 ## GitHub
 * All repository titles must have capital letters at the start of each word.
 * All repository titles must have - dashes in place of spaces.
 * All repositories intended for personal use must have an MIT license with MysteryPancake as the legal name.
 Otherwise, no license must be included.
 * All repository descriptions must not include a full stop.
-* Small pieces of code should be created in the Fun repository.
+* Small pieces of code should be added to the Fun repository.

 ## Lua
 * Tabs must be used, not spaces.